1. Music contributes to creating brain connections, enhancing cognitive development and communication skills in children.

 - Try to incorporate funny gestures, faces, or even other toys to keep your little one engaged.

-- Give her a chance to make her own music as well.
+- Give them a chance to make their own music as well.
 By banging two toys together your little one is exposed to rhythm, movements, and sound patterns.